Social Sharing Buttons Without Tracking

 Alternative #2: Basic Sharing via URL

-Webmasters concerned about privacy or page load speed might want to drop "heavy" dynamic social sharing buttons altogether and implement sharing via URL instead.
+Webmasters concerned about privacy or page load speed might want to drop "heavyweight" dynamic social sharing buttons altogether and implement sharing via URL instead.
 This much-overlooked method is as basic as it gets.
 You simply create links to share on Facebook, Twitter, etc. as follows:

 Links and titles can be plugged in easily in WordPress.
 Here's an example for Facebook: